 At Gota Wahed there are several small coral blocks on the western side in 15 - 20 meters, which are very worth seeing.
 There you should start the dive.

 Back at the big block, follow it with the reef on the right shoulder and let the zodiac pick you up again between the two blocks.

-The second dive starts where you left the first one - between Gota Wahed and Gota Etnien, where again small coral blocks can be found, which should be examined carefully.
+The second dive starts where the first one left off - between Gota Wahed and Gota Etnien, where there are again small coral blocks that should be examined closely.
 The dive continues again with the reef on the right side towards the east.